mpaskevi/CSCW-Project/ActivityLog.md

 2. Create GitHub accounts (if you don't have one already), submit the username to Maryi -to be added to the repository, and play around with the tool.

 *Next meeting:* Oct.
 7th 12:45 place?
-  * I suggest we consdier a new place, but I do not know the buildings around CS well.
+  * I suggest we consider a new place, but I do not know the buildings around CS well.